Finding a way to break into the software and tech industry can be challenging.

 Because the job of an SDR involves so many different tasks, you'll need to be good at switching back and forth between them.
 Usually it's best to block out certain times to handle each task.
 Schedule time for follow-up emails, completing demos, making calls and prospecting.

 With so much on your plate, it is also important to stay organized.
 Keep accurate records and company profiles to be sure your work is both productive and free of errors.

 As an SDR, you will often face harsh rejection.
 To minimize that impact on your overall performance and mindset, you'll need to find ways to keep yourself motivated.
 Other team members can help build you up and keep you from becoming discouraged or defeated in your position.
 A good attitude is also more inviting to potential customers.

 Knowing how to write persuasive messages, conduct a successful sales call, and utilize common sales tools such as CRM systems gives you a huge leg up in the competition to land a software SDR job.
-If you're interested in getting certified in Science-Based Sales® and learning how to become a top-performing salesperson, apply today.
+If you're interested in learning how to become a top-performing salesperson, apply today.

 As an SDR, you will also find yourself in a good position to advance and develop in your career.

 Depending on the company, you may start out handling either outbound or inbound calls.
 Moving from one to the other can be considered a micro-promotion, which may be achievable within the first six months of starting.

 The next logical move for most SDRs is to become an Account Executive (AE).
 Because SDRs work under AEs to move deals toward a close, the seasoned SDR often becomes prepared to close deals after a few years of experience.